MartinRovang/nnUNet_MedSeg/documentation/training.md

 3 primary use-cases can be achieved with this program:

 1. [New Dataset Training](train_new_dataset.md): Train from scratch using an entirely new dataset.
 (Most common use-case)
-2. [Use transfer learning](transfer_learning.md): Make use of an existing model and fine tune it.
+2. [Use transfer learning](transfer_learning.md): Make use of an existing model and fine tune it with new cases.

 ### User Interaction

-Users will primarily engage with the `Input_nnUNet_train`, `exe_train.py`, and its output counterpart.
+Users will first engage with the `Input_nnUNet_train`, `exe_train.py`, and its output counterpart.
 It's imperative to ⚠️**COPY**⚠️ the dataset into `Input_nnUNet_train`.
 The program will sort the dataset for the nnUNet model and then delete it post-operation.
 Post-training, users will receive an output containing the trained model.
 All other data will be ⚠️**DELETED**⚠️.

 ### Command Execution